 Generation Z has a different learning style than any generation before.
 They rely heavily on technology, but besides that, they prefer social learning environments with access to a lot of information.
 They also love hands-on learning.
 A study mentioned by Forbes said that 51 percent of surveyed students prefer learning by doing; only 12 percent reported learning best by listening.

 This is important to note when you’re called to teach teenagers or young adult classes.
 The Church has already embraced the importance of group discussion and hands-on learning in their lesson manuals and Come Follow Me curriculum, so follow the Spirit and trust that your classes will learn from each other through these tools.
 It’s also worth noting that Generation Z learns very well from visuals, such as short videos and infographics.
 Incorporating these into your lessons can leave a lasting impact on your classes and help them better learn the gospel.

 2. They have blurred lines between work, school, and life.

 Generation Z has a difficult time creating a work and life balance because the lines dividing the two are becoming more and more blurred.
-For those still in school, homework and other assignments can be accessed from anywhere as long as the student has a phone with internet.
+For those still in school, homework and other assignments can be accessed from anywhere as long as the student has a phone and an internet connection.
 And studies show that most high school students hope to own their own business or turn their hobbies into a profitable career.
 Because of this, work and life are becoming more integrated.